-- Internet Explorer developer toolbar: Disable all CSS and images, resize window, etc.
+- Microsoft Edge Developer toolbar: Disable all CSS and images, resize window, etc.

-Internet Explorer accessibility options (from Microsoft.com) - Internet Explorer offers many accessibility options to help increase readability and to work better with assistive technology.
-The IE link above offers answers to some common questions about accessibility options in Internet Explorer:
+Microsoft Edge accessibility options (from Microsoft.com) - Microsoft Edge offers many accessibility options to help increase readability and to work better with assistive technology.
+The Edge link above offers answers to some common questions about accessibility options in Microsoft Edge: